SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 => code bookshop
 ```

-If this approach is not available to you, simply start VS Code through your operating system's GUI and open the directory manually.
+If this approach is not available to you, simply start VS Code through your operating system's GUI and open the directory manually (with menu path "File → Open").

 ### 3. Explore the initialized project structure